 trade wounds;” (Book 12, lines 949-956)

 Here, Virgil is not only exemplifying the brutal nature of Turnus, but that of Aeneas as well.
 This comparison of bulls fighting effectively strips both Turnus and Aeneas of morality, portraying them as base animals capable of brutal acts of violence.
-This simile further cements Turnus as one who exhibits traits that are the opposite of that which Rome upholds.
+This simile further establishes Turnus as one who exhibits traits that are the opposite of that which Rome upholds.
 However, while Aeneas has, as stated before, been described to be in a state of emotional/dutiful limbo, he has for the most part been painted as one who is the opposite of Turnus; one who displays Roman ideals in his actions.
 During the battle with the Latins, this view shifts dramatically, suddenly portraying him as a promoter of violence and one who allows emotions to fog his judgement, as seen during his mental breakdown at the death of Pallas.
 The bull simile pushes this version of Aeneas to the forefront of the reader’s mind, as well as once again furthering the duality of Aeneas that has been present from Book 1.

 Throughout The Aeneid, Virgil uses similes to convey the duality of Aeneas, as well as that of others that Aeneas encounters.
 This is seen from the very beginning of the poem as the violent storm berates Aeneas and his men on the seas, to the very end when Aeneas and Turnus battle with the ferocity and lack of morality seen in bulls.
 Without these epic similes, most of the meaning behind Aeneas actions, and the ideas that Virgil is trying to convey in the subtext of situations, would be lost.

+Hunter,

+You have some good ideas here.
+But the essay doesn’t quite fulfill the assignment.
+First, you need to explain the narrative context for each of the similes.
+Second, your analysis of the similes is often too brief.
+The text of your paper is no more than 4 pages, given the long similes you quote and the fact that the whole paper is about 4 ½ pages long.
+Also, the paper has a lot of syntactical errors.
+Please read through my comments and corrections carefully.
+I recommend that you revise.

+B-